Sample · Decode+

 - Genetic variants are one factor among many that influence nutrient needs.
 Diet, lifestyle, health conditions, and medications all play a role.

-- This report is for informational purposes only and does not constitute medical or dietary advice.
+- These results are for informational purposes only and do not constitute medical or dietary advice.

-- Do not change your diet or supplement regimen based solely on this report.
+- Do not change your diet or supplement regimen based solely on these results.
 Consult a qualified healthcare provider or registered dietitian.

 - Nutrient status depends on many factors beyond genetics, including absorption, diet quality, and overall health.